mohamedmajdi/3D-Object-Tracking/README.md

     2. FAST,FREAK
     3. SIFT,BRIEF

-# SFND 3D Object Tracking
+## Overview of SFND 3D Object Tracking project

 Welcome to the final project of the camera course.
 By completing all the lessons, you now have a solid understanding of keypoint detectors, descriptors, and methods to match them between successive images.
 Also, you know how to detect objects in an image using the YOLO deep-learning framework.
 And finally, you know how to associate regions in a camera image with Lidar points in 3D space.
 Let's take a look at our program schematic to see what we already have accomplished and what's still missing.